18F/handbook/_pages/policies/employee-resources-policies/professional-development-and-training.md

 ## Attending Events

-TTS usually attends events in one of four ways.
+TTS usually attends events in one of five ways.

 1. [I’m speaking at a conference but not attending the conference events (Pycon, CFA).](https://handbook.18f.gov/professional-development-and-training/#im-speaking-at-a-conference-but-not-attending-conference-events)
 1. [I’m speaking at an event (luncheon, panel, summit).](https://handbook.18f.gov/professional-development-and-training/#im-speaking-at-an-event)